-This permit is only for the development described in Coastal Development Permit No. 4-01-096.
-Pursuant to Title 14 California Code of Regulations Sections 13250 (b)(6), the exemptions otherwise provided in Public Resources Code Section 30610(a) shall not apply to the entire parcel.
-Accordingly, any future structures, future improvements, or change of use to the permitted structures approved under Coastal Development Permit No. 4-01-096 shall require an amendment to Permit No. 4-01-096 from the Commission or shall require an additional coastal development permit from the Commission or from the applicable certified local government.
+These permits are only for the development described in Coastal Development Permit No. 4-01-047 and 4-01-048.
+Pursuant to Title 14 California Code of Regulations Sections 13250 (b)(6) and 13253 (b)(6), the exemptions otherwise provided in Public Resources Code Section 30610(a) and (b) shall not apply to the entire parcels.
+Accordingly, any future structures, future improvements, or change of use to the permitted structures approved under Coastal Development Permit No. 4-01-047 and 4-01-048, including any fencing, grading, or clearing or other disturbance of vegetation, other than as provided for in the approved fuel modification/landscape plan prepared pursuant to Special Condition 3, shall require an amendment to Permit No. 4-01-047 and/or 4-01-048 from the Commission or shall require an additional coastal development permit from the Commission or from the applicable certified local government.

-Prior to the issuance of the coastal development permit, the applicant shall execute and record a deed restriction in a form and content acceptable to the Executive Director incorporating all of the above terms of this condition.
+Prior to the issuance of the coastal development permit the applicant shall execute and record a deed restriction in a form and content acceptable to the Executive Director incorporating all of the above terms of this condition.
 The deed restriction shall include legal description of the applicant's entire parcels.
 The deed restriction shall run with the land, binding all successors and assigns, and shall be recorded free of prior liens that the Executive Director determines may affect the enforceability of the restriction.
 This deed restriction shall not be removed or changed without a Commission amendment to this coastal development permit.